AlexShishko/PVE-Intel-vGPU-MS-01/README.md

 Nova Upinel Chow
 Email: dev@upinel.com

-## Buy me a coffee
-If you wish to donate us, please donate to [https://paypal.me/Upinel](https://paypal.me/Upinel), it will be really lovely.
+If you wish to donate original author go to a root project